-Inflammatory markers including CRP were increased in pessimism .
+In a study with over 6.8k people, inflammatory markers including CRP were increased in those prone to pessimism .

-Lower self-rated health was associated with elevated CRP even among apparently healthy individuals .
+In another study, lower self-rated health was associated with elevated CRP even among apparently healthy individuals (over 13.7k participants) .

-Poor self-rated health was significantly associated with elevated CRP levels in women .
+Finally, in a third study, poor self-rated health was significantly associated with elevated CRP levels in over 11k women .

 Supplementation with Vit C + Calcium + Iron reduced CRP and oral pathogens in a rural population with periodontitis .

 In another study, elevated CRP was associated with vitamin D deficiency in the urban elderly .